Nigerian kidnappings reach crisis point | DW | 09.03.2021

 Security expert Rabiu Adamu called for dialogue that will lead to the disarmament of the bandits.
 In the event that peace talks fail, the former military officer suggested a radical approach.
 "Use maximum force to fight them.
 I'm talking of maximum force with modern equipment.
 That's the best way to put it," Adamu told DW.

-However, Zamfara's information commissioner, Sulaiman Tinau Anka, admited the stability of the north will take some time.
+Zamfara's information commissioner, Sulaiman Tinau Anka, admitted that stabilizing the north will take some time.

 "It is not something we can finish within a year.
 It's a gradual process.
 So gradually, all those bandits will be repented and come back to their normal activities."